Global Native History covers the multiple and intersecting pasts of all native peoples around the world.

 This section will explore some of those discussions further as we tease out the nature of this new and developing genre of history.

 One aspect of Native History of interest to us at this website is the waging of war against Native peoples, which of course has occurred since the fifteenth century, if not earlier.
-To see Global Native Wars explored further, see above – Global Native Wars.
+To see these wars explored further, see Global Native Wars above.

 Global Indigenous Studies, Massey University